Gang of 14: Background

 on some of the current filibustered judicial nominees and any future filibustered nominees (except in "extraordinary circumstances," as defined by each individual Senator).
 In return, the seven Republicans agreed they would not vote to carry out the "nuclear option".
 As the Republicans held a five-vote Senate majority (55–45) in the 109th Congress, this agreement meant that there would be 62 votes for cloture in the specified cases, ending those filibusters, and only 48 votes for the "nuclear option", which would be defeated.

 Three of the filibustered nominees (Miguel Estrada, Charles W. Pickering, and Carolyn Kuhl) had already withdrawn.
 In the 109th Congress, five of the remaining seven filibustered nominees (Priscilla Owen, David McKeague, Richard Griffin, William Pryor, and Janice Rogers Brown) were confirmed as a result of the deal brokered by the Gang.
 In addition, the gang opposed the confirmation of two remaining nominees, Henry Saad and William Myers, leading them to withdraw their nominations.

 While thwarting the goals of their respective party leaderships, the group members were hailed as moderates and institutionalists who put aside partisanship to do what was best for the Senate.
 At the same time, some of the Republican members of the Gang of 14 were denounced by conservatives for their participation in this agreement.

 The Gang became active again in July 2005, attempting to advise Bush on the choice of a nominee to replace retiring Supreme Court Justice Sandra Day O'Connor.
 On November 3, 2005, the group met to discuss the nomination of Samuel Alito to the Court, but came to no conclusions, noting that the hearing process had only just begun in his case.
 On January 30, 2006, the members of the group unanimously supported a cloture vote on the Alito nomination, providing more than enough votes to prevent a filibuster.

 Members

 The Senators listed below served in the 109th Congress.
-Most have left office and five have died.
-As of 2025, only two (Collins and Graham) remain in office.
+Seven have left office and six have died.
+As of 2026, only one (Collins) remains in office.